-Just Projectors specialise in projectors, we make sure we have low prices, review them before we list them and give honest feedback as to whether they are best choice for your specific needs.
+Just Projectors are specialists, we make sure we have low prices, review them before we list them and give honest feedback as to whether they are best choice for your specific needs.
 You can of course call our technical sales advisors for advice or if you prefer to narrow your search with filters, or if buying for specific application, go to the menu at the top of the page and choose "Projector", here you can see which ones we recommend for your application.
 Important we are here to help so call on 01189 070703 & we will be able to let you know about the best deals out there for you, what other equipment is available and make sure you get the best value for your budget.